rafaelsf80/gcstreamer/README.md

 # Create a GCS bucket for your videos

-You must create a GCS bucket for your videos and mofidy [this line](https://github.com/rafaelsf80/gcstreamer/blob/main/client/gcstreamer.py#L16)
+You must create a GCS bucket for your videos and modify [this line](https://github.com/rafaelsf80/gcstreamer/blob/main/client/gcstreamer.py#L16)

+# Service account

+You must create a service account with the proper permissions and modify [this line](https://github.com/rafaelsf80/gcstreamer/blob/main/launcher.sh#L15)

 # Local execution (no Docker)